Grlee316/Cybersecurity/README.md

 Our final project title is: Red-Blue Team Simulation with OSSIM SIEM

 In this project, we utilize MITRE CALDERA and Alien Vault OSSIM to create a simulation of an attack to our computer.
-We utlized some of the Caldera attack capability to gather data and information of our target.
+We utlized some of the Caldera attack capability to gather data and information of our target while monitoring the network by utilizing the Alien Vault OSSIM.

+Caldera - An attack and defense simulation game in Linux which consists of two teams

+Red Team - Attacking the victim computer

+Blue Team - Defending the victim computer

+OSSIM - Security Information and Event Management to track the events going on with the victim

 Code below show the powershell script that we would need to run on an elevated privilage (run as administrator)